inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## MOTOR BLOCK ASSESSMENT - EPIDURAL PATIENTS FLOOR PLAN

-All patients who have been on an epidural in the last 12 hours need to have their level of motor block (level of paralysis) assessed 2 hourly in the day and 4 hourly in the day.
+All patients who have been on an epidural infusion running in the last 12 hours need to have their level of motor block (level of paralysis) assessed 2 hourly in the day and 4 hourly in the day.

 ELIGIBILITY